How to Write Impactful Booking Confirmation Emails

 Setting up automated booking confirmation notifications in Checkfront

-If you’re wondering how to write a reservation reminder email, online booking software can help you manage the legwork.
+If you’re wondering how to write a reservation reminder email, Checkfront’s online booking software can help you do the legwork.
 You’ll want to start by creating a booking confirmation template.

-One of the time-saving benefits of an online booking system is how customers can book, pay online and automatically receive an email confirming their booking.
+One of the time-saving benefits of an online booking system is that customers can book and pay online and automatically receive an email confirming their booking.

 When you’re setting up your email, you’ll want to create your booking confirmation email using Notifications.
 Follow this email notifications tutorial in our Knowledge Base for a step-by-step guide to initiating and personalizing your email confirmations using Checkfront.

-In addition to email notifications, many businesses have started sending confirmation notifications via text with Short Message Service (SMS) Marketing.
+In addition to email notifications, many companies have begun sending confirmation notifications via text message.

-With Checkfront, you can harness the power of automated SMS notifications and get customers the information they need right in the palm of their hands.
+With Checkfront, you can harness the power of automated SMS notifications and give customers the information they need right in the palm of their hand.

 If you want to learn more and see some examples, check out our blog to explore how to use automated SMS notifications to support your bookings.
 Then, head over to our Knowledge Base for a guided tutorial on how to get it set up.